YeshwantBhat/GettingCleaningData/CodeBook.md

 fBodyAccmeanZ        - Mean of Body acceleration in Z-Axis and frequency domain.

-fBodyAccstdX         - Mean of std of Body acceleration in X-Axis and frequency domain.
+fBodyAccstdmeanX         - Mean of std of Body acceleration in X-Axis and frequency domain.

-fBodyAccstdY         - Mean of std of Body acceleration in Y-Axis and frequency domain.
+fBodyAccstdmeanY         - Mean of std of Body acceleration in Y-Axis and frequency domain.

-fBodyAccstdZ         - Mean of Body acceleration in Z-Axis and frequency domain.
+fBodyAccstdmeanZ         - Mean of Body acceleration in Z-Axis and frequency domain.

 fBodyAccJerkmeanX    - Mean of Body acceleration  jerk  in X-Axis and frequency domain.